DIYsciBorg/ths-robotics-course/README.md

 # ths-robotics-course
-for the robotics course I techat TokyoHackerSpace
+for the robotics course I teach at TokyoHackerSpace